 Need affordable auto insurance?
 Looking for a business or life insurance policy?
 We offer insurance options that suit your budget and your lifestyle.
-Call one of our three convenient locations today!
+Call one of our six convenient locations today!

 An auto insurance policy is a contract between you and an insurance company.
 You pay a premium.
 In exchange, the insurance company promises to pay for specific car-related financial losses, within the selected coverage limits, that you may have during the term of the agreement.

 Most states require that you carry automobile liability insurance in certain minimum amounts.
 If you are at fault in an accident, the law requires that you pay the damages sustained by the person who is not at fault.
 These can include property damage, which is the cost to repair or replace any property that you have damaged.
 These can also include damages for personal injuries, which include not only the other person’s medical expenses and lost wages but also damages for pain and suffering, permanent injury, and loss of enjoyment of life.
 These damages can come to thousands of dollars even for a minor accident.
 That’s why adequate insurance is essential to your economic health.

 In states with no-fault insurance victims of automobile accidents are compensated by their own insurance company, regardless of who caused the accident.
 No attempt is made to determine fault.
 This is different from the traditional insurance coverage where the party at fault is primarily responsible for paying the costs of an accident, either individually or through his or her insurance company.
 In certain circumstances, though, victims can sue the other party; the limitations vary among no-fault states.